If you are a contractor or a client, here is the information that you need to know:

 Planning is essential to the successful management of a renovation site in an environmentally-friendly manner.
 It should be noted that the availability of water, as well as energy resources, is a central point in the process.
 The organization of your project should be based on several aspects, including the phasing of the site as well as the impact of climate and weather on overall operations.

 For example, it’s best to avoid pouring concrete during hot days as a way to reduce water consumption.
-In addition, it’s advisable to adapt the working hours of your workers as a way to optimize working with natural light and reduce the use of artificial lighting.
+Also, it’s advisable to adapt the working hours of your workers as a way to optimize working with natural light and reduce the use of artificial lighting.

 Zoning will also be important when it comes to the ecological management of the site.
 Several elements will have to be taken into account, notably the grouping of zones to which different materials are assigned (storage of materials to be sorted, to be recycled, etc.) Also, be sure to optimize crane loads to reduce lifting operations and avoid too much or constant lighting in areas that don’t require it.